dstackai/dstack/docs/examples/hello.md

 # Hello, world

-This workflow prints `"Hello world"` to the output.
+Let's start from the very beginning: a workflow that prints `"Hello, world"`.

+Go ahead, and create the `.dstack/workflows.yaml` file in your project directory:

 === ".dstack/workflows.yaml"